audunmo/js-deobfuscator/README.md

-Maximize - Deobfuscate and beautify JavaScript code with source maps
+Deobfuscate and beautify JavaScript code with source maps
 =====================================================================

 Maximize will deobfuscate and beautify minified code using